centria/cs-exercises-20/README.md

 #### Exercise_151

 In the exercise template you'll find the classes **Item** and **Box**.
-Box is an abstract class, where adding multiple items is implemented by repEatedly calling the **Add-method**.
+Box is an abstract class, where adding multiple items is implemented by repeatedly calling the **Add-method**.
 The Add-method, meant for adding a single item, is abstract, so every class that inherits it, must implement it.
 Your assignment is to edit the Box-class and to implement different kinds of boxes based on the Box class.

 * Implement the **Equals** and **GetHashCode** methods for the Item-class.
 They are needed, so that you can use the contains-methods of different lists and collections. *Implement the methods in such a way that value of the weight instance variable of the Item-class isn't considered.*